encode/django-rest-framework/docs/api-guide/settings.md

 This should be a function with the following signature:

-    view_name(cls, suffix=None)
+    view_name(self)

-* `cls`: The view class.
-Typically the name function would inspect the name of the class when generating a descriptive name, by accessing `cls.__name__`.
+* `self`: The view instance.
+Typically the name function would inspect the name of the class when generating a descriptive name, by accessing `self.__class__.__name__`.

+If the view instance inherits `ViewSet`, it may have been initialized with several optional arguments:

+* `name`: A name expliticly provided to a view in the viewset.
+Typically, this value should be used as-is when provided.
-* `suffix`: The optional suffix used when differentiating individual views in a viewset.
+* `suffix`: Text used when differentiating individual views in a viewset.
+This argument is mutually exclusive to `name`.
+* `detail`: Boolean that differentiates an individual view in a viewset as either being a 'list' or 'detail' view.

 Default: `'rest_framework.views.get_view_name'`